Introduction to computational biology 1000-2N03BO

 Knowledge:

-1. Has a general knowledge of the problems of computational biology.
+1. Has a general knowledge of the problems of contemporary computational biology.

-2. Has a basic knowledge of the mathematical tools used in modeling and analysis of molecular data.
+2. Has basic knowledge of mathematical models and computational methods used in the description of molecular sequences.

 Skills:

-1. Can perform simple bioinformatics analyses for molecular sequences.
+1. Can implement fundamental bioinformatics analyses of molecular sequences.

 Competences: